shanks-d-fury/TextFlow.ai/README.md

 5. Relevant information is retrieved from Pinecone vector DB
 6. Agent LLM generates comprehensive response using all context
 7. Response is stored in MongoDB and returned to user

+## Project Overview

+Text Flow AI is a conversational AI agent system that combines modern language models with structured plugins and context retrieval capabilities.
+The project implements an intelligent chat interface that maintains conversation history while providing specialized functionality through a plugin architecture.

+The core of the system is built around a two-stage classification approach that first identifies the query type and then routes requests to appropriate plugins.
+The application features conversation memory with MongoDB-based session tracking and automatic cleanup through TTL indexes.

+A key feature is the Retrieval Augmented Generation (RAG) system that enhances responses with information from a knowledge base stored in Pinecone.
+The system retrieves relevant context from markdown documents to provide more informed and accurate responses.

+## Tech Stack

+### Frontend

+- **Next.js**: React framework for the UI layer
+- **TypeScript**: Static typing for JavaScript
+- **CSS**: Custom styling for the interface
+- **Font Awesome**: Icon library

+### Backend

+- **Next.js API Routes**: Server-side API endpoints
+- **Node.js**: JavaScript runtime environment

+### Database & Storage

+- **MongoDB**: Persistent storage for conversation history with TTL indexing
+- **Pinecone**: Vector database for RAG system document retrieval

+### AI Components

+- **LLM Integration**: Gemini model for response generation
+- **Vector Embeddings**: For document similarity search
+- **Plugin System**: Modular architecture for specialized capabilities

+### Development Tools

+- **ESLint**: Code quality and style checking
+- **TypeScript**: Type safety across the codebase
+- **Git**: Version control

+### Deployment

+- **Vercel**: Hosting platform for the application

 ## Setup Instructions